-A quick return to the standard form is due to the following circumstance.
-The energy accumulated in the skin layer during a pulse with an intensity of hundreds of GW/cm2, is then removed with a heat flux of the order of GW/cm2 to the thickness of the films.
+A quick return to the standard form has the following explanation.
+The energy accumulated in the skin layer during a pulse with an intensity of hundreds of GW/cm^2 , is then removed with a heat flux of the order of GW/cm^2 to the thickness of the films.
 Thus a small amount of energy penetrated into the aluminum for the pulse time is irrelevant.
 Indeed, this amount is small compared with the energy accumulated in the skin layer.
-The accumulated energy is relatively long (compared with the duration of $\tau{\rm L}$) removed from the skin layer.
+The accumulated energy is relatively long (compared with the duration of τ_L) removed from the skin layer.
 The cooling of the skin layer takes a relatively long time due to the relatively low intensity of the electron heat flux.